varunbainsla/Secure_File_sharing_System/readme.md

     Client Users can sign up for the system, and the system should return an encrypted URL.
     This URL may be used for further verification or to complete the registration process.

-- #### Email Verify:
-    After signing up, a verification email with otp will be sent to the user's registered email address.
-    The user needs to verify their email by sharing otp on the link.

 - #### Login:
      Client Users will be able to log in securely using their credentials.